1. Home

 Conclusion

-Whether you take on a more lax approach to a time and attendance policy, or one that is stricter, the end goal is to ensure employee lateness is approached with fairness, transparency, and efficiency.
+Handling employees that always show up late for work might be tricky and require extra effort.
+Whether you take a more lax approach to a time and attendance policy or one that is stricter, the end goal is to ensure employee lateness is approached with fairness, transparency, and efficiency.

 Request a Quote